sgmurphy/wordpress-plugins/ultimate-addons-for-contact-form-7/readme.txt

 = Contact Form 7 Redirect after Submit =

-Our [Redirection for Contact Form 7](https://cf7addons.com/preview/redirection-for-contact-form-7/) addon will help you redirect your contact form 7 form to another URL after submissions.
+Our [Redirection for Contact Form 7](https://cf7addons.com/preview/redirection-for-contact-form-7/) addon will help you redirect your contact Form 7 form to another URL after submissions.
 After form submission, your form user will be redirected to a Thank you page or external page.
 You can also set the option to open the page on the same tab or a new tab.

 = Contact Form 7 Star Rating Field =